forestgeo/fgeo.biomass/README.md

 #> 5 woody_species  <tibble [0 x 7]>
 ```

-### Manipulate equations
+### General manipulatetion of equations

-You can use popular(tools to manipulate the nested dataframe of
+You can use general purpose tools to manipulate the nested dataframe of
 equations.
 For example:

 ``` r